containers/podman/docs/podman-run.1.md

 **--security-opt**=[]
    Security Options

-    "label=user:USER"   : Set the label user for the container "label=role:ROLE"   : Set the label role for the container "label=type:TYPE"   : Set the label type for the container "label=level:LEVEL" : Set the label level for the container "label=disable"     : Turn off label confinement for the container "no-new-privileges" : Disable container processes from gaining additional privileges
+  - `label=user:USER`   : Set the label user for the container
+  - `label=role:ROLE`   : Set the label role for the container
+  - `label=type:TYPE`   : Set the label type for the container
+  - `label=level:LEVEL` : Set the label level for the container
+  - `label=disable`     : Turn off label confinement for the container
+  - `no-new-privileges` : Disable container processes from gaining additional privileges

-    "seccomp=unconfined" : Turn off seccomp confinement for the container "seccomp=profile.json :  White listed syscalls seccomp Json file to be used as a seccomp filter
+  - `seccomp=unconfined` : Turn off seccomp confinement for the container
+  - `seccomp=profile.json` :  White listed syscalls seccomp Json file to be used as a seccomp filter

-    "apparmor=unconfined" : Turn off apparmor confinement for the container "apparmor=your-profile" : Set the apparmor confinement profile for the container
+  - `apparmor=unconfined` : Turn off apparmor confinement for the container
+  - `apparmor=your-profile` : Set the apparmor confinement profile for the container

 **--shm-size**=""
    Size of `/dev/shm`.
 The format is `<number><unit>`. `number` must be greater than `0`.